-Cleaning professionals make a difference to all our lives, although the work often goes ‘unseen’.
-Cleaners ensure that the places we work in and the public places we use are attractive, safe and hygienic.
-In hospitals cleaning staff are at the forefront of controlling the spread of infection, and in many walks of life cleaners ensure a hazard free environment by ensuring it is safe and clean for the general public.
+Cleaning professionals make a difference in all our lives, although the work often goes ‘unseen’.
+Cleaners ensure that the places we work in and the public places we use are attractive, safe, and hygienic.
+In hospitals cleaning staff are at the forefront of controlling the spread of infection, and in many walks of life, cleaners ensure a hazard-free environment by ensuring it is safe and clean for the general public.

 There are 12,900 people employed in the Cleaning sector in Wales.
 The vast majority of companies within the sector are small in size and employ 10 or fewer people.
 However, 50% of all employees within the sector work in organisations of 200 people or more.
 Asset Skills research indicates that a high proportion of companies are looking to grow over the next 3 years and 27% of companies plan to move into new areas of activity.